splineops/splineops/docs/user-guide/02_resize.rst

    :width: 100%

 The bar chart below summarizes the **round-trip runtime** (forward + backward) for the cubic methods at :math:`z = 0.15` on a 512×768 image.
-You can see that OpenCV and PyTorch are fastest, SplineOps sits comfortably in the middle, and SciPy / scikit-image are significantly slower:
+OpenCV and PyTorch are fastest, SplineOps sits comfortably in the middle, and SciPy / scikit-image are significantly slower:

 .. image:: /auto_examples/02_resize/images/sphx_glr_06_benchmarking_017.png
    :align: center